effectfully/Generic/readme.md

   (n , z , z₁)
 ```

-Actual generic programming happens in the `/Generic/Property` subfolder.
+Actual generic programming happens in the [`Property`](Property) subfolder.
 There is generic decidable equality defined over described data types.
 It can be used like this:

 ```
 xs : Vec (List (Fin 4)) 3